hzauwow/scRNA-seq_CMs/README.md

 # scRNA-seq_CMs
-a comprehensive single-cell reference using published snRNA-seq datasets for ACM, DCM, HCM, and ICM to explore the commonalities and distinctions in cellular landscapes and intercellular communication networks across various cardiomyopathy subtypes
+A comprehensive single-cell reference using published snRNA-seq datasets for ACM, DCM, HCM, and ICM to explore the commonalities and distinctions in cellular landscapes and intercellular communication networks across various cardiomyopathy subtypes

 Background: